BastianTeufel-GTR/gtr-faq-quartz/content/ProfDia Toolbox/Z Height Offset.md

+---
+title: Z Height Offset
+draft: false
+tags:
+---

 # Z Height Offset Calc

-!!! info "Information"
+> [!info]
-    This value is only available/important for wire EDM versions of ProfDia/Exprog!
+> This value is only available/important for wire EDM versions of ProfDia/Exprog!

 After doing the machine setup GTR recommends to do a double-U test cut.
 With this test cut the correct Z-height will be determined for programming.
 Maintaining inaccuracy after the setup can be compensated.

-!!! info "Information"
+> [!info]
-    Wrong Z values impact the cuttig result for axial angle tools and axial free angle tools negatively.
+> Wrong Z values impact the cuttig result for axial angle tools and axial free angle tools negatively.

 For the test cut you have to do a DXF-drawing with correct values.